dmccreary/micropython-clocks-and-watches/src/sort-glossary/glossary-sorted.md

 **Example:** Using the RTC module to maintain accurate time: `rtc = RTC()`

+#### Real-time Clock (RTC) Overview
+A comprehensive explanation of how real-time clock modules maintain accurate time, including initialization, synchronization, and backup power considerations.

+**Example:** Understanding how the RTC maintains time even when main power is disconnected.

 #### Rotary Encoder
 A input device that converts rotational movement into digital signals.